LIQUORICE is a command-line-tool and python package for bias correction and quantification of changes

 tissue or cancer-specific epigenetic signatures in liquid biopsies.
 This allows accurate quantification of the

-fraction of tumor-derived cell-free DNA, as demonstrated in our recent publication.
+fraction of tumor-derived cell-free DNA, as demonstrated in our publication in Nature Communications.

 The fragmentation of cell-free DNA (cfDNA) obtained from liquid biopsies is non-random, and contains information about the epigenetic state of its cell-of-origin.
 DNA in nucleosomes is protected from cleavage, resulting in an increase in sequencing coverage in genomic regions that are occupied by nucleosomes.
 If a set of genomic regions is specifically accessible in a cell-, tissue- or cancer type of interest, an observed decrease in sequencing coverage around these regions can indicate that cells of this type are present in the organism, and are releasing cfDNA into the bloodstream.